 This works well but it can become a bit of pain if you have to do it multiple exports or if you need to split your data across 20 different queries and then combine that data into one file.

-We decided to use Supermetrics for Google Drive to help us streamline this process.
-After we installed the addon to Google Sheets, we got access to the sidebar below:
+We decided to use Supermetrics for Google Sheets to help us streamline this process.
+After we installed the add-on to Google Sheets, we got access to the sidebar below:

 The Supermetrics addon in Google Sheets.